 This historic farm, a house museum in Falls Church, is open for guided tours and events, from special teas and intimate concerts to historic reenactments and seasonal festivities.

 Spend the day in historic Arlington, VA, to experience capital fun.
-You can tour the Pentagon, make a visit to the National Cemetery, or wander through Shirlington Village, which overflows with little shops and eateries.
+You can tour the Pentagon, visit the Arlington National Cemetery, or wander through The Village at Shirlington, which overflows with little shops and eateries.

 The Arlington neighborhood of Clarendon is known for its selection of places to dine.
 You’ll find farm-to-table eating at a number of American restaurants, as well as tapas, cozy cafes and specialty breweries.